 It amazes me how far $50 goes at Aldi, versus the little I can get for the same amount at another grocery store.

-- The Most Know Tips for Shopping at Aldi
+- The Must-Know Tips for Shopping at Aldi

 - How to Cut Your Grocery Bill in Half

-You can find some great deals on produce, but you also need to carefully look it over.
-There are times when it is a bit less than fresh, so you will want to pass.
+You can find some great deals on produce when you are shopping at Aldi, but you need to look at it carefully.
+There are times when it’s a bit less than fresh, so you’ll want to take a pass.
 Thankfully, most items are ripe and ready to take home.
-Here are the items we always buy at Aldi:

-- Organic Bananas (watch for ripeness and eat accordingly)
+- Organic bananas (look at ripeness and eat accordingly)

-We find many of our household pantry items are the best bargain at Aldi.
-We usually stock up on these items when we make our trip (just to save a return trip sooner than we need t0).
-These items include:
+We find that many of our household pantry items are the best bargain at Aldi.
+We usually stock up on pantry staple items when we make our trip.
+Some of the best Aldi grocery shopping list finds include: